100Shapes/100Shapes.com-Beryllium/work/enterprise-ux/ROI-of-UX.md

 ## 3. Reduced user errors/increased data quality

 Humans make mistakes, well designed tools can minimise the user input and check everything (with the user) at the input stage, before the problem escalates.
-Uncaught input errors can hugely affect the running cost of a large corporation from having to make additional compliance workflows to time spent correcting and firefighting growing problems, or other catastropic cases: [Mars Climate Orbiter](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter#Cause_of_failure)
+Uncaught input errors can hugely affect the running cost of a large corporation from having to make additional compliance workflows to time spent correcting and firefighting growing problems, or other catastrophic cases: [Mars Climate Orbiter](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter#Cause_of_failure)

 ## 4. Decreased training and support costs